juliolugo96/AyDA-B2018/README.md

 ### How do I configure my repository and relate it with the Telegram Channel?

 It's very simple.
-You'll first need a GitHub or BitBucket repository.
+You will first need a GitHub or BitBucket repository.
 I assume you've git installed in your OS but if it's not the case, here you have some [instructions](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/).

 Now, go to [Integromat](https://www.integromat.com/) and create and account there.